 Silloth Green Story Telling Chair

 The group was started on 16th October 2006 by Clive Firth and Alex Gorman.
 Alex had been the first person to be taught the craft by Clive.
 Soon after, Simon Buckley joined the group.
 Membership was open to people from the local Silloth community, anyone from the North West Solway coast and surrounding areas of Cumbria and visitors to the town.
-The central idea was to promote woodcarving and the idea that ‘anyone could do it’ at low cost.
+The main aim was to promote woodcarving and the idea that ‘anyone could do it’ at low cost.
 The group set out to teach people from different backgrounds.
 Most important was a wish to enjoy learning and build confidence.
 Youngsters were encouraged to learn to carve from a fairly young age, although 11 to 16 year olds had to be accompanied by a responsible adult.
 All participants were encouraged to show and exhibit their skills at local Arts & Craft Fairs and on Silloth Green.
 An important aim from the beginning was to encourage projects that would bring some benefit to the Community.

 In 2013, Friends of Silloth Green approached the Woodcarvers and asked if they could build a story telling chair, which was to be placed in the new Community Garden on Silloth Green.
 At the time, the garden was still under construction and the hope was that the chair could be finalised for the official opening at the end of April 2014.
-Being community minded, the group agreed to the request and Friends of the Green subsequently sought funds to cover the expenses.
+Being community minded, the group agreed to the request and Friends of the Green subsequently sought funds to cover the costs.

 Clive began with some initial drawings.
 After the design was set out and the quantity of wood needed was calculated, the green oak for the chair was purchased from Danny Frost, a local bespoke furniture and timber supplier.
 The oak was kiln dried with Danny Frost’s computer controlled kiln.

-The woodcarvers milled the wood in their workshop in the Community Hall, and cut the joints to begin the process of carving.
+The woodcarvers milled the wood in their workshop in the Community Hall and cut the joints to begin the process of carving.

 The design remained fluid as the chair developed and creative ideas began to flow.
 However, it was considered important to carve figures and icons related to Silloth and specifically the heritage of the Green.
 The idea for carving Neptune on the back came about after discussion between members in the group, who wanted to illustrate the close proximity between the town and the Solway.